aws-observability/aws-rum-web/docs/cdn_troubleshooting.md

 </script>
 ```
 ---
-## Cloudwatch RUM does not capture page load timing data for my single page application (SPA)
+## Route change timing is not recorded for my single page application

 ### Configuring `routeChangeTimeout`
 The current mechanism to calculate a route change (virtual page load) is the difference between the latest completion time of a DOM mutation or an outgoing AJAX request and the user interaction that triggered the route change.